Faiz09/dictionary/readme.md

 Define
 --

-A command line dictionary.
+A command line dictionary. **[oxford dictionary]**

-usage:
+how it works?

-    $ ./define.php "define"
+    $ define hello

     Meanings:
-    1: state or describe exactly the nature, scope, or meaning of
-    2: mark out the boundary or limits of
+    1: used as a greeting or to begin a telephone conversation
+    2: an utterance of ‘hello’; a greeting
+    3: say or shout ‘hello’

+Adding define command to terminal:

+add the following to the end of `~/.bashrc` file

+    export PATH=$HOME/lab/dictionary:$PATH
+    alias define='define.php'

+ replace /lab/dictionary with actual path on disk